McSinyx/ipppi/source/solution/design-elements.rst

 Subsystem Interface Descriptions:
 ----------------------
-IVerification:Encapsulates communications with external databases
+IVerification: Encapsulates communications with external databases

-verify:Sending a query to the database to check if the login information is valid or not
+verify: Sending a query to the database to check if the login information is valid or not